 University of Minnesota is a NSLI-Y implementing organization, directed by the faculty and staff of the university’s Confucius Institute (CIUMN).
 CIUMN was established to promote Chinese language and culture throughout Minnesota, and has served over 10,000 students and educators through language learning, teacher development, cultural performance and education abroad programs.

 University of Wisconsin-Madison is a NSLI-Y implementing organization, directed by the faculty and staff of the university’s Pushkin Summer Institute-Abroad.
-A unique Russian-language program that targets outstanding, college-bound high school students from underserved populations, the Pushkin Summer Institute combines language training with culture and literature studies, focused on the life story of Alexander Pushkin, to improve language abilities, stimulate interest in Russian studies, and build lifelong critical thinking, reading, and writing skills.
+A unique Russian-language program that targets college-bound high school students, the Pushkin Summer Institute combines language training with culture and literature studies, focused on the life story of Alexander Pushkin, to improve language abilities, stimulate interest in Russian studies, and build lifelong critical thinking, reading, and writing skills.

 Questions?
 Need more info?
 Contact us at 866.790.2086 or firstname.lastname@example.org